aamirxshaikh/interview-prep/README.md

-# How to Ace Java Developer Interviews for 3+ Years of Experience
+# How to Ace Java Developer Interviews

+Welcome to the Java Developer Interview Prep repository!
+This resource is designed to help Java developers prepare for technical interviews.
+It contains documentation, code samples, and interview questions and answers covering a wide range of topics relevant to Java development.

-To excel in Java developer interviews for someone with 3+ years of experience, you should have a strong grasp of both core and advanced Java concepts, as well as a solid understanding of related tools and technologies.
+To excel in Java developer interviews, you should have a strong grasp of both core and advanced Java concepts, as well as a solid understanding of related tools and technologies.
 Below is a comprehensive list of topics and subtopics that you should prepare:

 ## 1. **Core Java**
    - **Object-Oriented Programming (OOP) Concepts**